aldendaniels/koko/docs/source/api.rst

 koko.init()
 -----------

-Example:
+Koko is built on top of Knockout and needs access to the Knockout library.
+Call ``koko.init()`` passing in the ``ko`` object before using Koko.

 .. code-block:: javascript

   koko.init(ko);

-The ``koko.init()`` must be called before any other Koko members are exposed.
-This is how Koko gets access to the Knockout library.
-This approach means that Koko doesn't need to know how you loaded Knockout - global variable?
+Koko doesn't need to know how you loaded Knockout - global variable?
 AMD?
 CommonJS?
 Koko doesn't care.

 koko.config()